fricas/fricas.github.io/_sources/development.rst.txt

     svn co svn://svn.code.sf.net/p/fricas/code/trunk fricas

+There is also a :ref:`fricas-mirror`.

-Alternatively, press the fork button on `https://github.com/fricas/fricas <https://github.com/fricas/fricas>`_ and send patches in the form of Github patch links, for example, as in `https://groups.google.com/forum/#!topic/fricas-devel/tU9DLT1lLes
+Press the fork button on `https://github.com/fricas/fricas <https://github.com/fricas/fricas>`_ and send patches in the form of Github patch links, for example, as in `https://groups.google.com/forum/#!topic/fricas-devel/tU9DLT1lLes